 "It is encouraging to see that the number of enquiries is increasing," said Wendy Evans-Scott, president of the NAEA.

-"But sellers need to be very realistic when pricing their property, in order to secure a sale in what is still a very cautious market."'On the shelf'
+"But sellers need to be very realistic when pricing their property, in order to secure a sale in what is still a very cautious market."